 You’ve heard the phrase, the apple never falls far from the tree but do you know why and how?
-Who you are in your romantic relationships is complex.
 As an ‘apple’ you inherited characteristics from both your parents.
-You also learned how to behave through imitation and experience.
+You learned how to behave by imitating and mimicking your parents.

 You don’t have control over the tree you came from, but if you learned certain behaviors from your parents perhaps you can learn new ones too.

-As a child you are a sponge, your nervous system and your brain are rapidly developing.
-You learned what love is from your parents; how you receive it, how you express it, and how to relax or calm down in your relationships.
+As a child you were a sponge, your nervous system and your brain developed rapidly.
+You learned what love is and how to love from your parents.

 Attachment TheorYJohn Bowlby the founder of Attachment Theory determined that the first two years of an infant’s life were crucial in setting the tone for all subsequent relationships.

 Dr. Bowlby postulated that children learn who to trust and how to calm down based on having a secure or insecure attachment to their parents.
 For a secure relationship to develop, parents must be attentive, responsive and consistent.
 If a child’s parents show consistent loving behaviors their child learns that they will be nurtured and loved.
 If the parents are not attentive, are preoccupied or inconsistent a child develops an insecure attachment style which will lead to insecure adult attachments.

 There are four attachment styles:

 While no one wants to consider themselves ‘insecure’, being insecure is more common than you might think.
 The two main insecure types are either anxious or avoidant.
 The disorganized child is most often the victim of abuse in the home, which is, fortunately, less common.
 All three of the last types are ‘insecure.’
 The insecure person has a highly sensitive nervous system.
 They also tend to think of things in emotional or negative ways.